igorski/efflux-tracker/README.md

 - Directly edit instrument output using the pattern editor
 - Copy / clone patterns for nice and easy arranging
 - Save songs locally to continue working on them later or export / import them between devices
-- Input notes using a MIDI controller
+- Input notes using a MIDI controller and/or record them live during playback

 Sounds cool, but I don't want to build from source, I just want to tinker with this!!
 -------------------------------------------------------------------------------------